mirroring using gitolite

 Check this command from everywhere to everywhere else, and make sure you get expected results.
 Do NOT proceed otherwise.

 Setup the gitolite.conf file on all the servers.
-If the slaves are to be exact copies of the master, you need to do the complete configuration only on the master; the slaves can have just this because on the first push to the master it will update all the slaves anyway:
+If the copies are to be exact copies of the master, you need to do the complete configuration only on the master; the copies can have just this because on the first push to the master it will update all the copies anyway:

 When that is all done and tested, enable mirroring by going through the rc file and uncommenting all the lines mentioning